TL;DR

 - Move Your Body: Regular moderate exercise, like brisk walking or cycling, has been shown to increase microbial diversity and reduce inflammation.

-How a Specialist PMI Broker Like WeCovr Can Guide You
+How a WeCovr Specialist or Trusted Broker Partner Can Guide You

 The UK private medical insurance market is complex, with dozens of providers and policies.
-A specialist PMI broker is your expert guide, helping you navigate the options at no extra cost to you.
+A specialist PMI broker is your expert guide, helping you navigate the options with no separate broker fee for our service, subject to terms where applicable.

 - Understand Your Needs: We take the time to listen to your health priorities and budget.

-- Compare the Market: We compare policies from all the UK's leading insurers to find the one that offers the best value and the most relevant benefits for you.
+- Compare the Market: We compare policies from all the UK insurer panel to find the one that offers the good value and the most relevant benefits for you.

 - Explain the Details: We demystify the jargon around underwriting, outpatient limits, and exclusions, ensuring you make an informed choice.